straussmaximilian/ocrmac/README.md

 ## Technical Background & Motivation
 If you want to do Optical character recognition (OCR) with Python, widely used tools are [`pytesseract`](https://github.com/madmaze/pytesseract) or [`EasyOCR`](https://github.com/JaidedAI/EasyOCR).
 For me, tesseract never did give great results.
-EasyOCR did, but it is slow con CPU.
-While GPU for CUDA, it is not for Mac. *(Update from 9/2023: Apparently EasyOCR now has mps support for mac.)*
+EasyOCR did, but it is slow on CPU.
+While there is GPU acceleration with CUDA, this does not work for Mac. *(Update from 9/2023: Apparently EasyOCR now has mps support for Mac.)*
 In any case, as a Mac user you might notice that you can, with newer versions, directly copy and paste from images.
 The built-in OCR functionality is quite good.
 The underlying functionality for this is [`VNRecognizeTextRequest`](https://developer.apple.com/documentation/vision/vnrecognizetextrequest) from Apple's Vision Framework.
 Unfortunately it is in Swift; luckily, a wrapper for this exists. [`pyobjc-framework-Vision`](https://github.com/ronaldoussoren/pyobjc). `ocrmac` utilizes this wrapper and provides an easy interface to use this for OCR.

 I found the following resources very helpful when implementing this: